awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 When you create a VPC, it automatically has a main route table\.
 When a subnet does not have an explicit routing table associated with it, the main routing table is used by default\.
 On the **Route Tables** page in the Amazon VPC console, you can view the main route table for a VPC by looking for **Yes** in the **Main** column\.

 By default, when you create a nondefault VPC, the main route table contains only a local route\.
-When you use the VPC wizard in the console to create a nondefault VPC with a NAT gateway or virtual private gateway, the wizard automatically adds routes to the main route table for those gateways\.
+If you [Create a VPC, subnets, and other VPC resources](working-with-vpcs.md#create-vpc-and-other-resources) and choose a NAT gateway, Amazon VPC automatically adds routes to the main route table for the gateways\.

 The following rules apply to the main route table:
 + You cannot delete the main route table\.